 \section{Introduction}

 Let $X$ be a connected smooth complex algebraic variety, $X^\an$ the associated analytic space and $X^\tops$ the underlying topological space.
-The classical Riemann--Hilbert correspondence establishes \Pth{tensor} equivalences among the following: \begin{itemize} \item the tensor category of finite dimensional complex representations of the fundamental group of $X^\tops$ \Pth{with any fixed choice of a based point}, which by a well-known topological construction, is equivalent to the tensor category of local systems \Pth{\ie, locally constant sheaves} of finite dimensional $\bC$-vector spaces on $X^\tops$;
+The classical Riemann--Hilbert correspondence establishes \Pth{tensor} equivalences among the following: \begin{itemize} \item the category of finite-dimensional complex representations of $\pi_1(X^\tops, x)$ \Pth{where $x$ is a chosen based point}, which by a well-known topological construction, is equivalent to the category of local systems \Pth{\ie, locally constant sheaves} of finite-dimensional $\bC$-vector spaces on $X^\tops$;

-\item the tensor category of vector bundles of finite rank with integrable connections on $X^\an$; and
+\item the category of vector bundles with integrable connections on $X^\an$; and

-\item the tensor category of vector bundles of finite rank with integrable connections on $X$, with regular singularities at infinity \Pth{which we shall simply call \emph{regular integrable connections}, in what follows}. \end{itemize} The equivalence of the first and second categories is a simple consequence of the Frobenius theorem: Let $\LL$ be a local system on $X^\tops$.
-Then the associated vector bundle with an integrable connection is $(\LL \otimes_\bC \cO_{X^\an}, 1 \otimes d)$; and conversely, for a vector bundle with an integrable connection on $X^\an$, its sheaf of horizontal sections is a local system on $X^\tops$.
+\item the category of vector bundles with integrable connections on $X$, with regular singularities at infinity \Pth{which we shall simply call \emph{regular integrable connections}, in what follows}. \end{itemize} The equivalence of the first and second categories is a simple consequence of the Frobenius theorem: for a local system $\bL$ on $X^\tops$, the associated vector bundle with an integrable connection is $(\bL \otimes_\bC \cO_{X^\an}, 1 \otimes d)$; and conversely, for a vector bundle with an integrable connection on $X^\an$, its sheaf of horizontal sections is a local system on $X^\tops$.
 The equivalence of the second and third categories, however, is a deep theorem due to Deligne \cite{Deligne:1970-EDR}.

 An analogous Riemann--Hilbert correspondence for varieties over a $p$-adic field is long desired but remains rather mysterious until recently.
 The situation is far more complicated.
-Let $X$ be a smooth algebraic variety over a finite extension of $\bQ_p$.
-In this setting, the second and the third categories remain meaningful, and it is natural to replace the first category with the category of $p$-adic \'etale local systems on $X$ \Pth{or even on $X^\an$}.
+Let $X$ be a smooth algebraic variety over $\bQ_p$, for example.
+In this setting, the second and third categories remain meaningful, and it is natural to replace the first with the category of $p$-adic \'etale local systems on $X$.
 However, after this replacement, one cannot expect an equivalence between the first and the second categories, as can already be seen when $X$ is a point.
-Moreover, in general, the natural analytification functor from the third to the second categories is not an equivalence either.
+Moreover, in general, the natural analytification functor from the third to the second category is not an equivalence either.
 Nevertheless, one of the main goals of this paper is to prove the following result \Pth{as one step towards the $p$-adic Riemann--Hilbert correspondence}: